Reading Assignment: Ecclesiastes 5:8-6:12

 The problem with desiring wealth is that you never have enough.
 You always desire more because it is the accumulating of riches that thrills you.
 Then there is the problem that increased wealth brings about increased expenses.
 The more you make the more passes through your hands.

 Great wealth also brings about other problems.
 Hard work helps a person to sleep well.
-A laborer has few worries, but the wealthy has many problems (I Tim.
-6:9-10).
+A laborer has few worries, but the wealthy has many problems (I Timothy 6:9-10).
 A rich man has difficulty sleeping because of his riches.
 Those who desire riches tend to hoard what they have, sometimes to the neglect of their own needs.
 Money is a very unstable commodity.
 It is very easy to suddenly lose a great deal of wealth.
 Finally, you can't take it with you when you die.
 The accumulation of wealth will not help you in the next life.
 Just think, people will deprive themselves of many of life's blessings to have these problems.

 The foremost problem to avoid is the desire for more.
 When you live your life desiring what you do not have, it is like the glutton who eats but is never full.
-Be satisfied with what you have instead of with what you want.
+Be satisfied with what you have instead of what you want.

-Solomon pauses in Eccl.
-6:12 for a brief summary.
+Solomon pauses in Ecclesiastes 6:12 for a brief summary.
 Most things in life happen to us, not because of our efforts but because of random events.
 We can't gain anything by fighting circumstances or God.
 There are so many things that we have seen that are worthless pursuing.
 What is really important in this short life?
 It is difficult to determine since we cannot see our future.

 Solomon asks two questions: "For what more has the wise man than the fool?
 What does the poor man have, who knows how to walk before the living?"
-(Eccl.
-6:8).
+(Ecclesiastes 6:8).
 Taking into account the context of this verse, what are the answers to Solomon's questions?